-In the Project Proposal Form, there is a section on monitoring and evaluation, where applicants are asked to describe how they will measure their project results.
-You will be asked to provide quantitative indicators, as well as describe qualitative participatory techniques to draw out stories of change and best practices to advance the human rights of LGBTQ2I people in the Global South.
+In the Project Proposal Form, there is a section on monitoring and evaluation where applicants are asked to describe how they will measure their project results.
+You will be asked to provide one quantitative and one qualitative indicator for each intermediate and immediate outcome.
+You will also be asked to describe methodologies and participatory techniques to draw out stories of change and best practices to advance the human rights of LGBTQ2I people in the Global South.

 Here are a few examples of quantitative indicators to measure the intermediate results included in this call that can serve as inspiration:

 - 1. Stronger and more resilient Southern LGBTQ2I organizations: Number of organizations, disaggregated by two-spirit, trans, and intersex communities and bisexual, queer, and lesbian organization demonstrating improved management and organizational sustainability and stability - 2.
-Stronger, more vibrant LGBTQ2I movements in the Global South: Size of networks as defined by number of organizations, number of collective actions, representation of the diversity within the LGBTQ2I movement, etc. - 3.
-Increased collective and self-care for LGBTQ2I activists and organizations: Number and quality of Safe places and security, collective and self-care processes set up for activists and staff to step back to rest and rejuvenate.
+Stronger, more vibrant LGBTQ2I movements in the Global South: Size of networks as defined by number of organizations, number of collective actions, representation of the diversity within the LGBTQ2I movement, etc. - 3.Increased collective and self-care for LGBTQ2I activists and organizations: Number and quality of Safe places and security, collective and self-care processes set up for activists and staff to step back to rest and rejuvenate.
 Number of activists accessing these space spaces. - 4.
 Changing social norms or community acceptance on LGBTQ21 issues: Number and diversity of allies (individuals or organizations, by sector). - 5.
 Increased advocacy, influence and allies with government and other sectors: Evidence of change in policy or practice (Number and quality of new policies, new practices). - 6.
 Increased leadership of LBT2I persons: Number of LBT2I individuals (disaggregated) that exert leadership roles within their organization or community.